Sergey Gorshkov: World War II

 From the first days after the beginning of Operation Barbarossa, the German invasion of the Soviet Union, Gorshkov's destroyer brigade participated in the Black Sea Fleet's operations.
 Gorshkov was promoted to rear admiral on 16 September.
 During the Siege of Odessa, Gorshkov led a landing in the area of Grigorievka before taking command of the Azov Flotilla in October.
 In late December and early January 1942 he commanded the landings on the north coast of the Kerch Peninsula.
-In August, Gorshkov commanded 150 warships of the flotilla in a breakout from the Sea of Azov to the Black Sea after the withdraw of Soviet troops to Novorossiysk.
+In August, Gorshkov commanded 150 warships of the flotilla in a breakout from the Sea of Azov to the Black Sea after the withdrawal of Soviet troops to Novorossiysk.
 After the resulting disbandment of the flotilla, he became deputy commander of naval forces and a member of the military council of the Novorossiysk Defense District.
 Gorshkov temporarily commanded the troops of the 47th Army defending the region in November during the Battle of the Caucasus.

 After taking command of the reformed Azov Flotilla in February 1943, he led the unit during landings at Taganrog, Mariupol, and Osipenko, before supporting the troops of the North Caucasian Front in the capture of the Taman Peninsula.
 During the November 1943 Kerch–Eltigen Operation, Gorshkov personally supervised the preparations and the landing of troops for the main attack.
 For his leadership of amphibious operations, he was awarded the Order of Kutuzov, 1st class, while receiving the Order of Ushakov, 2nd class, for his command of the flotilla during the recapture of Crimea.

 After being made commander of the Danube Flotilla in April 1944, Gorshkov led the unit during the August Jassy–Kishinev Offensive, supporting the troops of the 3rd Ukrainian Front in the crossing of the Dniester and the entry into the Danube Delta.
 Between September and November, the flotilla went on to support the troops of the 2nd and 3rd Ukrainian Fronts during the Belgrade and Budapest Offensives.
 Gorshkov was promoted to vice admiral in September 1944 and was transferred in December to command the Black Sea Fleet squadron, ending the war in that position.
 He was mentioned seven times in the orders of Joseph Stalin in the latter's capacity of Supreme Commander of the Soviet Armed Forces.